By Saskia Salak –

 Surface level problems are common.
 Frequent waxers, for example, can find themselves prone to skin sensitivity, ingrown hairs, scars, bruising and even burns, according to Byrdie.com.
 Waxing, unfortunately, may turn up the heat on other health risks as well.
 A greater worry that haunts every brave soul before they hear the command to butterfly is: can waxing make it easier for someone to get an STI (sexually transmitted infection)?

 The answer is still unclear.
 “There’s no data that says grooming is associated with STIs that’s large scale and solid… Nothing out there exists,” says Dr. Benjamin Breyer, chief of urology at Zuckerberg San Francisco General Hospital and Trauma Center.
-However, there have been links between waxing and a viral skin infection called molluscom contagiosum.
+However, there have been links between waxing and a viral skin infection called molluscum contagiosum.

 Ironically, these links highlight that pubic hair is there for a reason.
 These hairs act as an additional barrier to help block individuals from potential infections.
 Think of them as a highly personal hairy little army.
 Beyond removing this protective layer, waxing also can create microscopic wounds that increase the risk of bacteria or viruses entering the body.

 If the side effects of waxing haven’t nurtured a deeper respect for the hairy 70’s, the potential for an unsanitary salon waxing experience might.
-Given the nature of the work and the potential risk of infection, the health standards are each particular salon is crucial to having a positive experience.
+Given the nature of the work and the potential risk of infection, the health standards are each particular salon are crucial to having a positive experience.
 At a minimum, all tools must be disinfected prior to use and practitioners must refrain from doubling dipping into the wax pot.

 Still want to go hairless but avoid waxing?
 Other options include laser hair removal (yes that’s available for even the most sensitive bits), shaving and a relatively new method called sugaring.